Bayesian Mixture Models for Heterogeneous Extremes: Acknowledgment

-\begin{centering} We thank, without implicating, Daniela Castro Camilo and Raffaele Argiento for their insightful feedback on an earlier version of this manuscript.
-We are grateful to participants of ICSDS 2024 and RISE 2025 for their helpful feedback and constructive comments.
-VC was funded by the FIRE-RES project within the H2020 program of the European Union.
-MdC was supported by the Royal Society of Edinburgh, Leverhulme Trust, and CIDMA (under FCT grants UIDB/04106/2020 and UIDP/04106/2020).
-IP and IAV acknowledge the support of the RISE project (funded by NextGenerationEU---National Recovery and Resilience Plan, PRIN–CUP N.H53D23002010006).
-This work reflects only the authors’ views and opinions; neither the European Union nor the European Commission can be considered responsible for them. \end{centering} \vs \vs
+\begin{centering} We thank the Editors and two anonymous reviewers for their insightful comments on an earlier version of this paper.
+We also thank Daniela Castro Camilo and Raffaele Argiento for valuable feedback on a previous draft, and the participants of ICSDS 2024 and RISE 2025 for helpful comments.
+VC was funded by the FIRE-RES project within the H2020 program of the European Union (EU), and later by the project CLIMATHS of the PEPR Maths-Vives under the France 2030 investment plan.
+MdC was supported by RSE, Leverhulme Trust, UnaEuropa, and CIDMA (FCT UIDB-UIDP/04106/2020).
+IP and IAV acknowledge the support of the RISE project (NextGenerationEU---National Recovery and Resilience Plan, PRIN–CUP N.H53D23002010006).
+Finally, this work was supported by DoE 2023-2027 (MUR, AIS.DIP.ECCELLENZA2023\_27.FF project).
+This work reflects only the authors’ views and opinions; neither the EU nor the European Commission can be considered responsible for them. \end{centering} \vs \vs

 \textbf{Declarations} \\ \textbf{Conflict of Interest}: The authors declare that they have no conflicts of interest relevant to the content of this article. \vs

 \textbf{Data Availability Statement}: The Lisbon and Hong Kong datasets used in Section~\ref{applications} were retrieved from the \textsf{R} package \texttt{DATAstudio} \citep{datastudio}.